Economics (ECON)

 ECON 9991 Professional Project Continuation: Less than Half-Time (0 credits)

 Fee.
-SNC/UNC grade assessment.
+S/U grade assessment.
 Allows a student to be considered the equivalent of less than half-time status.
 Requires that the student is working less than 12 hours per week on their professional project.
 Any professional project credits required for the degree should be completed before registering for non-credit Professional Project Continuation.

 Prerequisite: Cons. of GSM.
+Consent required.

 Level of Study: Graduate